 1. Start small

-Unless you’re super rich, you’re not going to be able to afford your dream kit all at once, it can be frustrating but at the same time when you finally get your hands on that dream bit of kit you’ve been saving for it’s going to make it so much sweeter and more exciting (I jumped up and down with excitement the first time I got my hands on a bottle of liquid latex).
+Unless you’re super rich, you’re not going to be able to afford your dream kit all at once.
+It can be frustrating but at the same time when you finally get your hands on that dream bit of kit you’ve been saving for it’s going to make it so much sweeter and more exciting (I’ll never forget getting my first bottle of liquid latex).
 For now, you can just dream about the day when you’ll finally get an airbrush, or you own every single colour in a range.

 2. DIY what you can’t get